codepath/android_guides/UI-Testing-with-Robotium.md

 This file is a standard `ActivityTestRule` with some additional getters, which we will use later in our test class.

-> **NOTE:** Whole code of this is available here: https://github.com/piotrek1543/robotium-showcase
+> **NOTE:** This example is available here: https://github.com/piotrek1543/robotium-showcase

 ####Create your first automation testing file